tradeeth/Trade-ETH-BackEnd-API/docs/api/README.md

 ## Requests

-There are two messages you can send to the ForkDelta websocket API:
+There are two messages you can send to the TradeETH websocket API:
 1. getMarket
 2. message